paperbenni/obsidian-zenmode/README.md

 Based on https://github.com/kepano/obsidian-hider

-This plugin enables you to hide most Obsidian UI to be able
+This plugin enables you to hide most Obsidian UI to be able to focus on the content.

 ## Why